Sudanese refugees in Egypt: Healthcare

+Access to health care has become a pressing concern for Sudanese refugees in Egypt.
+Although Egyptian law and UNHCR formally provide refugees and asylum seekers with access to public health services on the same basis as Egyptian citizens, these provisions have often not been implemented in practice.
+From July 2024, a new government decree further restricted access by requiring refugees to present a valid residency permit in order to use public services.
+As many Sudanese refugees no longer hold valid permits and cannot renew them until at least 2027, large numbers have been effectively excluded from public health care.

+Refugees have reported being denied treatment at public hospitals or facing costs beyond their means, regardless of their residency status.
+In response, refugees have relied on informal and community based forms of medical assistance, including unofficial online care provided by Sudanese doctors and the sharing of information about health facilities willing to treat refugees.
+Despite these efforts, access remains extremely limited, and volunteer doctors working with Sudanese communities have reported widespread gaps in treatment for chronic and serious conditions, including anemia, diabetes, and breast cancer.

+Access to sexual and reproductive health care remains particularly limited for Sudanese women in Egypt.
+Many require regular services, including treatment related to sexual and gender based violence and mental health and psychosocial support, but are unable to obtain care because of cost and lack of availability.
+As a result, essential physical and psychological health needs often go untreated.

 Education

 Sudanese refugees endure a number of social, economic and political challenges in accessing education.
 The most acutely affected are those not recognized as refugees.
 Yet even for those registered with UNHCR, exercising their right to education is often impossible.
 A 2001 UNHCR case study highlighted concerns that UNHCR funding allocated for education was too low.
 Rather than being "geared towards subsidising the status quo", the author advised that it should be "geared towards fostering refugees' capacity to run their own lives".

 The report also called for all children to have access to public primary schools, as well as providing support and assistance obtaining secondary and post-secondary education through scholarships for students and grants to churches with learning centers.
 Special attention was to be paid to integrating those children who had been out of education for several years.
 But this seems to have yielded little results because there was no modality put in place to follow up with the project.

 75% of the Sudanese youth have no access to basic education; this is likely the root cause of the recent rise in gangsterism of Sudanese youths in Cairo.

 Almost ten years later in 2010, the UNHCR provided 7,000 education grants for registered refugees in Egypt—a relatively low number considering Egypt's burgeoning refugee population, of which the majority is Sudanese.